 The function checks the invalid data contained in a column against the current semantic type, and retrieves the correct values, if the selected matching threshold is achieved.
-This function is only available if the semantic type is based on a dictionary of values present by default in Talend Data Preparation, or that you have created using Talend Dictionary Service.
-For more information on how to create custom semantic types, or edit the existing ones, see Enriching the semantic types libraries through the user interface.
+This function is only available if the semantic type is based on a dictionary of values or compound type present by default in Talend Data Preparation, or that you have created using Talend Dictionary Service.
+For more information on how to create custom semantic types, or edit the existing ones, see Enriching the semantic types libraries.

 Let's say that you have to work on a dataset containing various information on customers based in the United-States, such as their names, email addresses and the State they live in.

 As you can see in the header of the State column, the data has been recognized as US States, but as shown in the quality bar, some of the entries contain invalid names.